 Salt and vinegar sauce

 - 1 cup white vinegar

-- Preheat your oven to 450 degrees. then separate your cauliflower into small florets.
-I try and follow the stem so that the florets don't fall apart.
-Then in a large bowl mix the ingredients for the batter (flour, water, garlic powder).
-Add the cauliflower into the batter bowl and mix with a large spoon (or your hands).
+- Preheat your oven to 450 degrees.
+Then separate your cauliflower into small florets. *Tip: Follow and cut along the stem so that the florets don't fall apart.